Zaederx/PatientHealthApp-v1.1/README.md

     A build tool technology (i.e. like Maven) used to provide easily portable/shareable dependency management.

     #### Spring Framework
     Spring is a framework for developing Java Applications.
 In particular I used the Spring MVC, Spring Security by way of Spring Boot in order to build the backend in a secure MVC type architecture.
+Spring Framework also provides a good means of creating and working with REST in order to create APIs for any AJAX related calls.
+Spring's Web depndency also provides and embedded Apache Tomcat Server for running the project.

     #### Hibernate
     Hibernate is the implementation of JPA (Java Persistence API) that is being used to model the database and carryout SQL queries directly through [POJO's]() instead of through MySQL statements.